• Skip to main content

 lansinoh breastmilk storage bag

 Lansinoh is a trusted well-known brand that has been around for years.
 Their bags are a favorite among moms.
 You can buy their bags at any grocery store or retailer.
-WE love them because they are made from thick, BPA- and BPS-free plastics.
+We love them because they are made from thick, BPA- and BPS-free plastics.
 If you have the Lansinoh Breast Pump, you can pump directly into them.
-Plus moms report that the bags fit around other types of breast pumps, too- so these bags would be fit the bill for many.
+Plus moms report that the bags fit around other types of breast pumps, too- so these bags would fit the bill for many.

-You can buy a 50 pack for around $8 on Amazon
+You can buy a 50-pack for around $8 on Amazon

 ZipTop Silicone Breast Milk Bag